 d.
 Our action gave the international delegations the legal justification and obligation to question the process, transforming their role from passive supporters to informed actors.

-Conclusion and Next Steps
+Conclusion and Results

 While the Constitutional Recognition bill was detailed, the path to a genuine solution to the conflict requires transparency and honesty, not rhetoric.
 We agree with the assertion used by Ms. Manuela Tomei that resonated: "Peace is not decreed, it is built", however, for “peaceful coexistence” it is essential that this peace be built without militarization.
+Chile’s side Event presented itself as a political lobbying exercise to gain international support for a process that the UN ILO’s standards deem fundamentally flawed.

-The side event showed it as a political lobbying exercise by Chile to gain international support for a process that the UN/ILO standards themselves deem fundamentally flawed.
-Therefore, we expect the international community to adopt a stance of critical vigilance and rejection of the "political makeup" of the Chilean process described in the Open Letter.
+We expect the international community to adopt a stance of critical vigilance and rejection of the "political makeup" of the Chilean process described in the Open Letter.

-We invite all concerned parties and co-sponsoring Member States to carefully read our Open Letter to understand the necessity of this revocation and gain a comprehensive view of the legal issues:
+We also invite all concerned parties and co-sponsoring Member States to carefully read our Open Letter to understand the necessity of this revocation and gain a comprehensive view of the legal issues:

 and in Spanish PDF